nazimboudeffa/nazimboudeffa.github.io/index.md

 The only solution I have actually is :

 - Make some cash on eToro that can pay the web sites technologies and OVH hosting
-- Add a third server with NGINX/HHVM/NODE
+- Work on a server with NGINX/HHVM/NODE
-- Become a founder member of GFN and have fun with the BIG GAMES lefts
+- Become a founder member of GFN and have fun with the BIG GAMES on Mixer

 # 👉 What's Next ?